 - Soda: I use regular sprite or 7 up in my cocktails.
 However you can use any lemon-lime flavored soda you love!
 Both diet and regular sodas work well!

 ©No Spoon Necessary.
-All images and content are copyright protected.
-Please do not use any images without prior permission.
-Please do not publish this recipe without prior consent.
+All images and content are under copyright protection.
+Please do not use any images or publish this recipe without prior permission.
 If you want to reference this recipe, please do so by linking directly to this post.